reyemtm/getbounds/source/_posts/2020-04-09-exporting-agol-feature-services.md

 ]
 ```

-To run the tool provide a valid Feature Service url and an optional path to extract the GeoJSON files.
+This tool [agol-cache](https://www.npmjs.com/package/agol-cache) is available on npm and GitHub.
+It has not been thoroughly tested, as it does exactly what I need and nothing more.
+For example, while it would be possible to extract domains and values, this tool simply extracts the raw layer properties.

 ```JavaScript
 const cache = require('agol-cache');